dnarvaez27/Planner/README.md

 # Planner

-Schedule planner tool for University of the Andes.
+Unoficial schedule planner tool for University of the Andes.